 There really is no sporting event quite like the Kentucky Derby.
 Steeped in deep tradition (including that of those house-sized hats and advanced millinery that you'd only otherwise see at a British Royal wedding), the Derby is certainly known for American horse racing at its best and a celebration of bourbon and delicious southern cookin'.

 Aside from the most obvious thing happening at the Derby, which is of course the horse racing, much goes on off the track.
 Socializing, cheering, and certainly betting on the ponies comes to mind.
 But there's also, by no means less important, the refreshments.
-Down there at Churchill Downs, you have yourself a fancy little drink that has been made pretty well-known: the Mint Julep.
-The drink is traditionally served in a silver or pewter cup and etiquette dictates that one should only hold this lovely cup by the bottom and top edges so as to allow frost to form on the cup's exterior.
-Oh my.

 The Mint Julep

-Happy Derby Day, all!
+Happy Derby Day, Hungry Fans!